brglng/libwave/README.md

-# libwav
+# libwave

-libwav is a simple and tiny C library for reading or writing PCM wave (.wav) files.
+libwave is a simple and tiny C library for reading or writing PCM wave (.wav) files.

 ## Build and Install